Structured Data, like any other markup language, is important to the presentation of your content, in particular, your products and other information.

 Marking up your site, search results, and your content is the best way to enhance your SEO using structured data.
 It is nothing short of essential to stay competitive and to rank higher.

-We’ll break down some of the ways to enhance your SEO and how to implement structured data markup.
+We’ll break down some of the ways to enhance your SEO and how to implement valid structured data.

 Title markups tell Google specific information so that it can match it with relevant search entries.
 This type of data can be things like location data, dates and times, and other information.